pivlab/annual_review_of_biomedical_data_science/manuscript.md

 Epigenome-wide association studies (EWAS) encompass methodologies such as methylome-wide association studies (MWAS) (**Figure {@fig:fig1}**) and histone acetylome-wide association studies (HAWAS) (**Figure {@fig:fig1}**), based on haQTLs and mQLTs respectability, which focus on specific types of epigenetic modifications to reveal their roles in gene regulation and disease etiology  [@doi:10.1186/s13148-021-01200-8].
 MWAS targets DNA methylation patterns, identifying loci where methylation changes are linked to particular traits or diseases.
-For instance, a study by Shen et al. demonstrated a causal relationship between DNA methylation and depression, indicating that epigenetic modifications may mediate genetic risk for psychiatric disorders [@doi:10.1186/s13073-022-01039-5].
+For instance, a study by Shen et al. (2022) demonstrated a causal relationship between DNA methylation and depression, indicating that epigenetic modifications may mediate genetic risk for psychiatric disorders [@doi:10.1186/s13073-022-01039-5].
 HAWAS focuses on histone acetylation modifications, which are crucial for regulating chromatin structure and gene expression.
-Del Rosario et al.conducted a HAWAS identifying over 2,000 differentially acetylated loci in immune cells from Mycobacterium tuberculosis-infected individuals, linking these changes to gene expression and potassium channel genes like *KCNJ15* in modulating apoptosis and Mtb clearance. haQTL analysis further revealed variants associated with immune phenotypes, complementing GWAS findings and enhancing understanding of disease mechanisms  [@doi:10.1038/s41564-021-01049-w].
+Del Rosario et al. (2022) conducted a HAWAS identifying over 2,000 differentially acetylated loci in immune cells from *Mycobacterium tuberculosis* infected individuals, linking these changes to gene expression and potassium channel genes like *KCNJ15* in modulating apoptosis and Mtb clearance. haQTL analysis further revealed variants associated with immune phenotypes, complementing GWAS findings and enhancing understanding of disease mechanisms [@doi:10.1038/s41564-021-01049-w].
 The tissue-specific nature of epigenetic modifications, alongside the capacity to capture cellular plasticity and environmental influences, enhances our insight into the effects of genetic variants across distinct tissues, temporal cellular states, and gene-environment interactions [@doi:10.3390/cells9112424; @doi:10.1016/j.placenta.2007.09.011].

 Despite the advancements facilitated by single variant and single gene methodologies, a common thread persists: the focus remains on one gene at a time.